Creativity and The Bullies In Our Minds

 At three years old, I stood on a chair in a bustling local restaurant and belted out "Memories" from Cats.
 I was unashamed, joyful, and utterly free.
 It was a moment of pure, uninhibited expression—a toddler's version of a standing ovation from life itself.

-Amid these challenges, I found solace in music.
+Despite the cruelty, I found solace in music.
 At 11, I began voice lessons and dreamed of recording an album.
 When I shared this with Jack, he sneered, "You'll never do that," crushing my spirits further.

 To those who've struggled similarly, know this: your uniqueness is your power.
 I’ve seen that over and over again.
 Let's pledge to create a community that uplifts and validates, not one that tears down.
 And when we face judgment, as we inevitably will, let's channel our inner Juli’s—fierce, uncompromising, supportive.